everalert/annodue/MANUAL.md

 Settings can be changed by editing `annodue/settings.ini`.
 Changes will be reflected in the game in realtime when you save this file, unless indicated otherwise below.
 In-game editing of settings is planned, but not yet implemented.

+If you normally need to run a specific `dinput.dll` to prevent the game from crashing, you can place it in the `annodue` folder and the game use it.

 ## Features

 ##### Feature Summary